 This is still not enough in general to attempt a classification, unless $p=0$.
 For, in positive characteristic a non-trivial semisimple group has a rich theory of indecomposable modules and it seems hopeless to classify \emph{all} possibilities; therefore one cannot classify all the subgroups of $\GL(V)$ with $\dim V$ unbounded.

 On a more sanguine note: since \emph{irreducible} representations of $H$ are classified by their highest weight, the \emph{completely reducible} representations correspond to lists of such weights.
-If $p = 0$, all representations are completely reducible and Weyl's dimension formula gives the dimensions of the irreducible factors.
-In this case one can consider the problem of listing the semisimple subgroups of $G=\GL(V)$ to be solved.
+If $p = 0$ then all representations are completely reducible and Weyl's dimension formula gives the dimensions of the irreducible factors, so listing semisimple subgroups of $G=\GL(V)$ reduces to straightforward combinatorics with roots systems and weights.
 In positive characteristic, understanding subgroups acting completely reducibly means understanding the dimensions of irreducible modules.
 This is a hard problem.
 The most recent progress on this problem is due to Williamson and his collaborators---for example, see \cite{RW21}---but regrettably there is no clear description for the dimensions of the irreducible $H$-modules in all characteristics, unless the rank of $H$ is small.

-But now suppose we bound the rank of $G$; more specifically that we assume $G$ is simple of exceptional type, so that the rank of $G$ is at most $8$.
-Then there is a realistic prospect of understanding of the poset of conjugacy classes of semisimple subgroups of $G$ in all characteristics: any semisimple subgroup $H\subseteq G$ also has rank at most $8$.\begin{mainproblem} Let $G$ be a simple algebraic group of exceptional type.
+But now suppose that we bound the rank of $G$; more specifically take $G$ to be simple of exceptional type, so that the rank of $G$ is at most $8$.
+Then there is a realistic prospect of understanding the poset of conjugacy classes of semisimple subgroups of $G$ in all characteristics: any semisimple subgroup $H\subseteq G$ also has rank at most $8$.\begin{mainproblem} Let $G$ be a simple algebraic group of exceptional type.
 Describe the poset of conjugacy classes of semisimple subgroups of $G$.\end{mainproblem} Such a project naturally divides along lines prescribed by $G$-complete reducibility, which we explain in \S\ref{sec:strat}.
 With this in mind, our purpose is twofold: \begin{enumerate} \item We introduce $G$-complete reducibility and the links it provides between representation theory, geometric invariant theory and group theory.
 We will be light on technical details, but aim to impart the flavour of the techniques and the most important results. \item We discuss the current state of affairs in describing semisimple subgroups of the exceptional algebraic groups.
 We start with a historical overview and then collate the principal results from across the literature.
 We also correct some errors and omissions that have arisen in this study.
 Significantly, we update the table in \cite{Stewart21072013}; see Table~\ref{tab:newimrn}. \end{enumerate}